thompson-tyler/canjam/project-proposal.md

-# CONCURRENCY FINAL PROJECT: [ NAME ]
+# CONCURRENCY FINAL PROJECT: JAMCAN

 ## 1. Team Name

-What is your team name?
-(Keep it relatively short, clean, and free of embedded spaces or other special characters. — we'll use this internally for grading.)

 Our team name is JamCan.

 ## 2. Group Members

 Our members are Skylar, Tyler, Cece, and Roger.

 ## 3. Project